CollaborativeStateMachines/collaborativestatemachines.github.io/docs/learn/tutorial.md

 performs the actual operation; turning on or off the lights, activating or silencing the bell, and raising or lowering the gate.

-The **Gate** state machine controls the **Bell**; when the gate is completely up the bell must be activated, and when the gate is completely down the bell must be deactivated.
+The **Gate** state machine controls the **Bell**; when the gate is completely up the bell is deactivated, and before the gate is going down the bell is activated.

 By modeling these components as independent state machines, CSM makes their behavior explicit and separates **control logic** from **implementation details**, allowing the runtime to manage coordination, event